Monforte de Lemos: Paleolithic to the Romans

 The area around the town has been inhabited since long before the Roman occupation, as testified by excavations of sites dating to the Bronze Age.
 The history of Monforte de Lemos goes back to the Paleolithic, and its first known inhabitants were the Oestrimnios.
 This period was called the "castrexa" or the culture of the forts, typical of the Celtic tribes.
 The tribe that populated Monforte was known as the Lemavi tribe, and the first written references to them date from the Roman historians Pliny the Elder and Strabo, between 600 and 900 BC.
 The Lemavi were centered on the hill of San Vicente.
-The word "Lemos," which also gives name to the region, known as Terra de Lemos, would be a voice of Celtic origin meaning "moist, fertile soil" and seems to connect with the root Galician word of "lama" or in English "slime."
+The word "Lemos," which also gives name to the region, known as Terra de Lemos, would be a voice of Celtic origin meaning "moist, fertile soil" and seems to connect with the root Galician word of "lama" or in English "mud."
 It is believed that during pre-history, Monforte, now a valley, was a large lagoon, and evidence of this is found in the hard red clay by digging a few feet into the floor of the city.
 Likewise, its river, el Cabe, was already known for its ferrous properties and much appreciated at the time of tempering swords of Celtic warriors, who came from all corners to take comfort with its excellent properties.
 The settlement of the Lemavis was the Castro Dactonium, whose actual location has long been disputed, although early medieval sources point to its likely location on San Vicente do Pino, the main town which was the origin of today's Monforte.
 "Dactonium, quod dicitur pinus" (Dactonio, which they call Pine), one of the documents states which supports this version.
 The theory has been recently reinforced by the discovery of remains of Castraña houses on the slopes of the mountains.

 From the Romans, whose track has been demonstrated in the city, comes the word "Monforte", from the Latin "Mons-Fortis".
 Subsequently, the Suevi and the Visigoths left their own footprints.
 In the Swabian era, the lands of Lemos belonged largely to the Condado Pallarense (related to the place of Pallares in the civil parish of Baamorto).